-Notwithstanding the provisions of subparagraphs (b) of paragraph 1 of Rule 2 of this Annex; the following operations and processes shall be considered as insufficient to support a claim that goods originate in a Member State:
+Notwithstanding the provisions of subparagraphs (b) of paragraph 1 or Rule 2 of this Annex; the following operations and processes shall be considered as insufficient to support a Member State:

-1. Packing, Packaging and other Preparations or Processes for shipping and for Sales

-Packing, repacking or retail packaging including bottling, placing in flasks, bags, cases and boxes, fixing on cards or boards and all other simple packing operations.
+- 1. Packing, Packaging and other Preparations or Processes for shipping and for Sales - a) Packing, repacking or retail packaging including bottling, placing in flasks, bags, cases and boxes, fixing on cards or boards and all other simple packing operations.

-- b) Changes of packing and breaking up or assembly of consignments - c) Operations to ensure the preservation of merchandise in good conditions during transportation and storage such as ventilation, spreading out, drying, freezing, making into a solution, removal of damaged parts and similar operations.
+- b) Changes of packing and breaking up or assembly of consignments. - c) Operations to ensure the preservation of merchandise in good conditions during transportation and storage such as ventilation, spreading out, drying, freezing, making into a solution, removal of damaged parts and similar operations.
 This also includes loading, reloading or any other operations necessary to maintain the merchandise in good condition.